scirocco21/Top_50_Moocs/README.md

-# Top_50_Moocs
+# popular_moocs
-A CLI gem displaying the top 50 MOOCS as ranked by Class_Central.com
+A CLI gem displaying MOOCs (Massive Open Online Courses) that are currently featured on Coursera